MaryDonovanMartello/MaryDonovanMartello.github.io/_posts/2021-04-14-CreditCard1Post.md

 ### Modeling

-The imbalanced target variable was addressed by using predicted probabilities for positive outcome based on best classification threshold, and for the Artificial Neural Network, by weighting the the binary target classes.
+The imbalanced target variable was addressed by using predicted probabilities for positive outcome based on best classification threshold, and for the Artificial Neural Network, by weighting the binary target classes.

 ### Evaluation